Using the Cycles Dashboard

 correlation_idon an EventTimeline row → EventsView filtered to all events in the same cluster (v0.1.25.37+). - Copy-to-clipboard icon on the chip for sharing into tickets or chat.

-This is how operator triage starts in v0.1.25: pull a trace_id out of a failing response header (X-Cycles-Trace-Id) or error body, paste into the dashboard command palette, and follow the chip through the four views.
+There is no pivot menu or deliveries side panel — the chip is a filtered navigation plus a copy affordance.
+Operator triage in v0.1.25 starts here: pull a trace_id out of a failing response header (X-Cycles-Trace-Id) or error body, paste it into the Audit page's trace_id filter (or the Events view), and follow the chips between surfaces.
 Requires cycles-server-admin v0.1.25.31+ for server-side support.
 See Correlation and Tracing.

 Terminal-state row toggle (v0.1.25.46)